ICC unveils arrest warrant for Ivory Coast politician Ble Goude

 Gbagbo, who is accused of plunging his country into civil war rather than relinquishing his grip on power after losing the presidential election in 2010, has been in the ICC's custody since November 2011 when he was handed over by his political opponent and successor Alassane Ouattara.

-Ouattara's government has since become less keen on cooperating with the international court, delaying handing over Simone Gbagbo, who faces similar charges, before announcing last month that it would try her in a domestic court.
+Ouattara has since become less keen on cooperating with the international court and has delayed handing over Simone Gbagbo, who faces similar charges.
+Earlier this month, the Ivorian government said it would try her in a domestic court, which could pre-empt any trial by the ICC.